bitst0rm-pub/Formatter/README.md

             "args": ["{{i}}", "{{e=node}}", "--config", "{{c}}", "--basedir", "./example/my/foo", "--"],

             // This is for the SPECIAL CASE GRAPHIC to offer downloading extended graphic files.
-            // To use this, the option "render_extended" above must be activated.
+            // To use this, the trigger option "render_extended" above must be activated.
             // Sublime Text only supports PNG, JPG, and GIF images.
 Formatter uses PNG to display
             // image in view and generates the same image in various formats for you.
             // WARNING: Formatter will loop subprocess to render extended files.
 This means, process
             // will takes more time.
 This option might be useful for the final step to production.
-            // key:[value,..], where key is the output file extension, value is the command arguments.
+            // "key":["value",..], where key is the output file extension, value is the command arguments.
             "args_extended": {
                 "svg": ["{{e}}", "--config", "{{c}}", "--blabla-format", "svgv5", "--output", "{{o}}"], "pdf": ["{{e}}", "--config", "{{c}}", "--blabla-format", "pdf2001", "--output", "{{o}}"]